lenincompres/domify/README.md

 });
 ```

-The false and true values of a binary bind can be mapped by giving it an array.
+The *false* and *true* values of a binary bind can be mapped by an array.
-* You may change the default value.
+* You may also change the default value with the *_default* property.

 ```javascript
 domify({